 Necessary Qualifications

-Prospective notaries must complete a state-approved notary education course offered online or in-person, which covers the duties and responsibilities of a notary public.
-Submission of an application and payment of the associated fee is necessary.
+Prospective notaries must complete a state-approved notary education course offered online or in person, which covers the duties and responsibilities of an online notary public.
+They must also submit an application and pay the associated fee.
 They also undergo a background check to ensure a clean legal history.
 The applicant must secure a $7,500 surety bond from an authorized bonding agency in Florida.

 Application Process